pinax/pinax/docs/what_is_pinax.md

 Some starter projects are more designed to be demos of how to use a particular reusable app or set of apps.

-Yet other starter projects are designed to be out-of-the-box, fully-functional sites ready to deploy (although we don't have many of these yet).
+Yet other starter projects are designed to be out-of-the-box, fully-functional sites, ready to deploy (although we don't have many of these yet).

 After you've started your Django project with a Pinax starter project, it is quite common to add other apps from the Pinax ecosystem.
 But the apps in Pinax are just regular Django apps.
 Django apps don't have to be "Pinax" apps to be added to a Pinax starter project.